anthonykasza/crypto-terms/README.md

 https://ethereum.stackexchange.com/questions/9654/can-a-potential-bug-in-the-ethereum-vm-be-used-to-deploy-a-trojan-on-every-node
 https://blocksecteam.medium.com/new-integer-overflow-bug-discovered-in-solana-rbpf-7729717159ee

+network partitioning attack - an attacker aims at splitting the Bitcoin network into (at least) two disjoint components such that no information (e.g. transaction) can be exchanged between them

 Submit a subtle bug to the open source project

+Backdoor and distribute a binary instead of source code

 ### Targeting an Exchange
 See Mt.
 Gox, Bitfloor, Bitfinex, Coincheck, Binance